Ethernet Distance Limits

 The 100-meter specification is conservative, providing performance margins for various installation conditions, cable quality variations, and environmental factors.
 However, exceeding this limit progressively degrades signal quality and can result in complete link failure or intermittent connectivity issues.

-• Timing constraints impose another critical limitation.
-Ethernet protocols rely on precise timing for collision detection, acknowledgment signals, and synchronization.
-Excessive cable length introduces propagation delays that can cause timing violations and protocol errors, particularly in half-duplex applications or when using older Ethernet variants.
+• Timing Constraints – Ethernet relies on strict timing for collision detection, acknowledgments, and synchronization.
+Extra cable length adds propagation delays, which can cause errors in half-duplex networks and older Ethernet standards.

 How to Extend Ethernet Beyond 100m